Maggie-M/Archivist/README.rst

 Continuum Store Tester
 ======================

-The store tester is used to check the md5 and file size of any version of `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ against the expected md5 and size listed in the archive.
+Archivist is used to check the md5 and file size of any version of `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ against the expected md5 and size listed in the archive.

 ===
 Use
 ===

-From the Store-test directory, run the script, giving the desired version of Anaconda as an argument:
+From the Archivist directory, run the script, giving the desired version of Anaconda as an argument:

 .. code-block:: bash